 SV2 Founder & Board Chair Emeritus

-Since 2000, Laura has created and teaches Stanford Graduate School of Business’ (Stanford GSB) first courses on Strategic Philanthropy, Individual Philanthropy and Philanthropy, Inclusivity and Leadership.
-Laura also developed and teaches Power of You: Women in Leadership to prepare students to meet the challenges that currently exist for women leaders in the workplace, as well promote inclusivity and advance impact with her “legacy leadership” model.
+Since 2000, Laura has created and teaches Stanford Graduate School of Business’ (Stanford GSB) first courses on Strategic Philanthropy, Individual Philanthropy, Philanthropy, Inclusivity and Leadership and Philanthropic Institutions and Justice.
+Laura has also developed and teaches Power of You: Women in Leadership to prepare students to meet the challenges that currently exist for women leaders in the workplace, as well as promote inclusivity and advance impact with her “accessible leadership” model.
 She has also developed and taught numerous courses at Stanford University on design thinking to create social impact, technology’s disruption of the social sector and grantmaking.
 Laura is the Founder and Board Chairman (2006–present) of Stanford Center on Philanthropy and Civil Society (PACS), a global research center committed to exploring ideas and strategies for the social change sector and publisher of the award-winning Stanford Social Innovation Review (SSIR).